emaloney/MBDataEnvironment/README.md

 This evaluates the expression `$catGenders[Barrett]` as a string, meaning that the return value will either be `nil` or an `NSString` instance.

-In this particular case, the `gender` variable would contain the string value "`female`".
+In this particular case, the `NSString` variable `gender` would contain the string value "`female`".

-> **Note:** If the underlying object isn't an `NSString` instance, it will be coerced into a string using the object's `description` method, which returns a string representation of the object.
+> **Note:** If the underlying object isn't an `NSString` instance, a reasonable attempt will be made to coerce the value into a string.

 ##### String Interpolation

-When evaluating string expressions, you can include *text literals* within your expression.
+When writing string expressions, you can include *text literals* within your expression.
 You can think of a text literal as an expression whose result is the same as its original form.

 When a string expression is evaluated, any text literals contained within the expression are returned as-is, while any variable references will be evaluated and replaced with their actual values.
 This is called *string interpolation*.